Stuttgart: Demographics

 Stuttgart has a population of about 630,000 and is the 6th largest city in Germany.
 Stuttgart reached its population peak of over 100,000 in 1874.
 In 1946, when Stuttgart became the capital of Baden-Württemberg state, it had a population of about 415,000.
-In 1960s the industrialization boomed in Stuttgart due to its automobile companies Mercedes-Benz and Porsche and other companies came to Stuttgart.
+In the 1960s, the industrialization boomed in Stuttgart due to its automobile companies Mercedes-Benz and Porsche and other companies came to Stuttgart.
 It also saw the growth of foreign population, mostly from Turkey, Greece, India, Italy and former Yugoslavian countries.
-The population of Stuttgart hasn't changed a lot since then due to its high rent of the city where many people moved to neighbouring municipalities.
+The population of Stuttgart has not changed much since then because of the city's high rents, which have led many people to move to neighbouring municipalities.